percona/percona-server-mongodb-operator/docs/architecture/decisions/0003-integrate-percona-clustersync-for-mongodb.md

 1. **Same major version required:** PCSM only supports replication between the same major MongoDB version (e.g., 7.x to 7.x).
 Cross-major replication is not supported.
 2. **Single source/target pair:** PCSM supports only one source and one target cluster per instance.
-3. **Sharded support is tech preview:** PCSM can replicate sharded cluster data but does not replicate sharding metadata.
+3. **Sharded clusters have limitations:** PCSM can replicate sharded cluster data but does not replicate sharding metadata.
 Certain admin commands (`movePrimary`, `reshardCollection`, `unshardCollection`, `refineCollectionShardKey`) break replication and force a full initial sync restart.
 4. **Initial sync is not resumable:** If PCSM crashes or restarts during initial sync, it restarts from scratch.
 For large datasets this can mean hours or days of work lost.
 5. **Primary-only connection:** PCSM connects only to the primary node; the `directConnection` option to force secondary connections is ignored.
 6. **Recreate deployment strategy required:** Running two PCSM instances against the same target simultaneously can corrupt data, so RollingUpdate is not safe.